paragoner1/crisis-companion/SOLANA_SOS_SLIDES.md

 # 🎬 LIVE DEMO

-## "I'm ready to save lives with Solana SOS"
+## "Are you ready to save lives with Solana SOS?"

 - **Live demo available**
 - **Questions about implementation**